The 10 Best Foot Stretches For Runners

 3. Repeat this motion for 30 -45 seconds, and then repeat on the other foot.

-Note: Some find this exercise relieves discomfort even more by performing it with a frozen water bottle, as ice can help with inflammation and pain relief.
+Note: Some find this exercise relieves discomfort even more by performing it with a frozen water bottle, as ice can help with inflammation and foot pain relief.

 #6: Big Toe Stretch